anoma/juvix-docs/docs/tutorials/learn.md

 listed after the function.
 The general pattern for function application
 is: `func arg1 arg2 arg3 ...`

-Initial arguments that are the same in all clauses can be moved to the left of the colon.
+Initial arguments that are matched against variables or wildcards in all clauses can be moved to the left of the colon.
 For example,

 ```juvix
 --8<------ "docs/tutorials/learn.juvix:BoolOr"